FARGO, N.D. — Dry conditions continue to hamper newly planted crops in much of North Dakota.

-Pasture and range conditions are rated 71 percent good to excellent.
-Stock water supplies are 90 percent adequate to surplus.
+In the ranching community, pasture and range conditions are rated 53 percent poor or very poor.
+Stock water supplies are 70 percent adequate to surplus.